WILLE-DAC/documentation/WILLE by-laws.md

 Events
 </p>

-The announcement of the venue and the sending of invitations for the participation on all WILLE’s activities is done automatically by the on-line platform with extra contacts to be made by mail and e-mail (from the WILLE’s headquarters official addresses to the member’s official contacts whenever possible).
+The announcement of the venue and the sending of invitations for the participation on all WILLE’s activities is done automatically by the on-line platform with extra contacts to be made by mail and e-mail (from the WILLE’s headquarter official addresses to the member’s official contacts whenever possible).

 <p align="center">
 <b>( article 3 )</b><br>